Stevenson was optioned to Triple-A Syracuse on Friday, Mark Zuckerman of MASN Sports reports.

 Making his first start since being called up, Stevenson put together the best game of his brief big-league career.
 The 23-year-old will likely head back to Triple-A Syracuse once Adam Eaton (ankle) or Brian Goodwin (wrist) come off the disabled list, but he could be the first hitter recalled when the Nats need an extra bat -- at least until Victor Robles (elbow) is 100 percent again.

-Stevenson was optioned to Triple-A Syracuse on Monday, Dan Kolko of MASN Sports reports.
+Stevenson was recalled from Triple-A Syracuse on Tuesday, Dan Kolko of MASN Sports reports.

 |Last 7 Games|

 | 6 |

 | 11 || 12 |